-SYNTAX: ONPORT [#] line\num MODE: Run
+SYNTAX : ONPORT [#] line_num

 The ONPORT statement provides a communications-based interrupt function.
-Following the execution of the ONPORT statement, the next character received at the specified serial port will cause a BASIC interrupt to be generated and program control is passed to the specified line\num.
+Following the execution of the ONPORT statement, the next character received at the specified serial port causes a BASIC interrupt to be generated, and program control is passed to the specified line_num.